lourdilene/lourdilene/README.md

 ### Hi there! 😁

 My name is Lourdilene Souza from Brazil (🇧🇷).
-I am a Software Engineering, my professional journey encompasses working with software requirements, programming, and consultancy within agile frameworks across diverse sectors such as education, e-commerce, financial markets, and marketing.
+I am a Software Engineer, my professional journey encompasses working with software requirements, programming, and consultancy within agile frameworks across diverse sectors such as education, e-commerce, financial markets, and marketing.

 Passionate about books (📚), nature (🍃), philosophy (📜) and never turns down a good cup of hot tea! (🍵)